* * *

 While working my thoughts, my eyes eventually land on this guy at the back.
 I see him every day like it was some kind of a ritual.
 I am sure he knows me and so many of our other companions on the evening train, even though he refuses to make any form of eye contact with me or anyone else.
 These kind, I call, “I don’t want to get into any trouble” kind of people.

-This Metro stint is coming to an end depending on my when my office moves in the next couple of weeks, but through this “journey” I have overheard a lot of different conversations.
+This Metro stint is coming to an end depending on when my office moves in the next couple of weeks, but through this “journey” I have overheard a lot of different conversations.
 A daughter comforting her mother telling her that a soft copy should be available with her doctor’s office and she doesn’t have to worry about her lost medical (paper) records.
 The cordial discussion between a Vietnamese entrepreneur and a Vietnam War Veteran.
 The soft banter of a dozen Korean students in English.
-A middle-aged man feverishly working his blackberry and a 20 something guy with a news ‘paper’.
+A middle-aged man feverishly working his phone and a 20 something guy with a real news ‘paper’.

 And then some people just have a profound influence on you.
 Even if the interaction with them is not direct or even if it is minimal, they just make a mark.
 Like the lady who gets off at Brookhaven.
 Wasn’t she the one who wiped off a water puddle on the seat next to her, to make place for a guy who was looking for a place to sit?